© Donal G. Burke 2017

 Cicilla ny Kelly was also mother of Ceahagh mcDonnagh O Madden who died in May of 1619 and would therefore appear to have been widow of Donogh mcCogh of Esker, ‘cottier’.
 Ceahagh may have been a more senior son than Ambrose as he held a similar but slightly greater portion of the family lands.
 Like his brother Ambrose he also was seised in fee at his death of two and one half cartrons of land in Esker and Killaltanagh.
 He also held a half cartron in the adjacent townland of Killeragh and a fourth part of a cartron in the neighbouring townland of Kellneburishe and a moiety of ‘2 piscarum anglice 2 ealeweares’ in the River Shannon called Carrowmore and Carrowbegge.[iv]
 Like his brother’s property, Ceahagh mcDonnagh’s was also held of the King by military service.
 At his death his son and heir Murroghe mcCeahagh O Maddyn was only ten years of age.
 Ceahagh’s wife was Evelin ny Walter while the inquisition taken into the extent of his property in April 1622 found that his mother held a right to a third part of her son’s premises.

 As Esker (excluding Farrenesker, which contained a half quarter of land) was composed of one and a half quarters of land and Killaltanagh of one quarter in 1641, the division of both townlands about 1619, if based on the same pattern as seen in the inquisitions of Ceahagh and Ambrose, would suggest they were divided into four equal parts.
-By 1641, however, the entirety of Esker (excluding Farranesker) and Killaltanagh was in the ownership of Terence Coghlan Esq., who also then held a cartron in Killeragh and a half carton in Kilnaborris.
+By 1641, however, the entirety of Esker (excluding Farranesker) and Killaltanagh was in the ownership of the prominent Kings County landholder Terence Coghlan of Kilcolgan, Esq., who also then held a cartron in Killeragh, a half carton in Kilnaborris and other lands in the nearby townlands of Reisk and Coolacurn, all in the parish of Clonfert.

 Betham’s transcript of Linea Antiqua, in what is currently known as Genealogical Office Manuscript number 146, (once maintained in the records of Ulster King of Arms and currently in those of his successor the Chief Herald of Ireland) contains a pedigree of the principal members of the O Madden family.
 That pedigree, however, and also a brief pedigree given in G.O.
 Ms. 221, known as Milesians II, erroneously gives Ambrose O Madden ‘of Killatannagh, in the County of Galway’, as the son of Melaghlin O Madden of Claremadden, second son of the last chieftain Donal of Longford Castle.
 He is given in the latter source as ‘heir to O Madden’ and married to Cecilia, daughter of William O Kelly.
 The same account gave his son as Melaghlin.[v]
 Rather than an offspring of this prominent line of Claremadden, the Exchequer Calendar of Inquisitions clearly identify Ambrose and his son as of this minor landholding branch of Esker and Killaltanagh, descended of Donogh mcCogh O Madden.